po1sigala/live/02-Lesson-Plans/Full-Time/03-Week/README.md

 ## Heads-Up

 For the next two units, students will work on their first group project.
 Groups should consist of three to four students each.
 Don't let students work on a project alone, as this is one of their only chances to learn proper Git collaboration.

+However there are occasional circumstances, such as an illness or a personal emergency, which might force a student to complete a group project on their own.
+In these circumstances, as the instructor, you will meet with the student and SSM to determine if completing the project independently is the best path forward.
+If it is, you will share adjusted project requirements and a grading rubric with the student.

 ## Helpful Links